withastro/roadmap/proposals/0027-content-schemas.md

 ## Out of scope

-Before diving in, it's worth defining scope up-front: **⚠️ This RFC is focused on frontmatter parsing only.** This means any helpers described will _not_ help you **import** and **render** Markdown and MDX components.
+**⚠️ This RFC is focused on frontmatter parsing only.** This means any helpers described will _not_ help you **import** and **render** Markdown and MDX components.

 We recognize this is a blocker to using any helpers described when you need to render a post's contents, as with `getStaticPaths`.
-This will be tackled in a separate RFC, and we will _not_ PR or ship any features described here until that RFC is ready.
+This will be investigated separately, and we will _not_ PR or ship any features described until we find a solution to rendering your content in a performant way.

 # Glossary

-We'll be using the words "schema" and "collection" a lot.
+We'll be using the words "schema," "collection," and "entry" throughout.
 Let's define those terms in the context of this RFC:

 - **Schema:** a way to codify the "structure" of your frontmatter data
 - **Collection:** a set of data (in this case, Markdown and MDX files) that share a common schema
+- **Entry:** A Markdown or MDX file belonging to a given collection

 # Example